Do Consumers Trust Social Media Influencers? Here’s What Statistics Show

 Owning the conversation

 Moving your audience into your brand ecosystem sounds nice in practice, but how is it achieved?
 Again, it depends on the age group you’re targeting.
-Respondents to our survey ages 16 to 24 ranked text messages as the number one way they’d like to hear from influencers outside of social media.
+Respondents to our survey ages 16 to 24 ranked text messages as the #1 way they’d like to hear from influencers outside of social media.
 Blog posts came in second and email in third.

-Authentic reviews aren’t just important for building trust, they’re the main way online shoppers make purchase decisions.
+Authentic reviews aren’t just important for building trust; they’re the main way online shoppers make purchase decisions.
 One out of two respondents prefers to research using online reviews.
 As more companies pivot to exclusively digital sales channels, reviews are taking the place of touching and feeling a product before purchasing.
 Consumers can’t always tell how a product will work by simply seeing photos or videos, so hearing how real people use it has started to become essential.
 Influencers can help guide this process.

-This information presents several follow-up steps for marketers.
 If you’re already working with influencers to promote your product, consider emphasizing reviews instead of purely sponsored posts when you create your campaigns.
 Give influencers the leeway to be able to provide an honest review of your product, carefully considering both the pros and cons for their audience.
 Working with an influencer agency could help you create a more meaningful partnership for both sides.

 For influencers, these survey results underscore the importance of coming across as impartial during reviews.
 Although brands might have difficulty understanding why your content needs to include both pros and cons, seeing the statistics from this survey could be helpful.
-Consumers have come to question the traditional media and carry a level of skepticism into their relationship with influencers.
+Consumers have come to question traditional media and carry a level of skepticism into their relationship with influencers.
 That’s why it’s important to build trust through honesty.

 How often can you post?

-It’s hard to find that sweet spot between giving your audience what they want and not inundating them with content.
+It’s hard to find the sweet spot between giving your audience what they want and not inundating them with content.
 While survey respondents indicated that too many sponsored posts erode their trust, they’re still open to hearing from influencers regularly.
 One in two respondents said they would like to see content from influencers they follow at least once a day, with one in three respondents saying they’d prefer to see content multiple times a day.

 Not all of this content has to be concentrated on the same social media platform.
 It’s smart to diversify the channels you’re active on, particularly as you look toward owning your contacts by transitioning them to email and text lists.